joinpursuit/Pursuit-Core-Web/full_stack_express/express-rest-show-create/README.md

 - `curl -H "Content-Type: application/json" -X POST -d '{"name":"AV Club", "url": "https://www.avclub.com"}' localhost:3003/bookmarks`

-  We should get a message that the route was found and caused a redirect.
+  We should get a message that the route was found and returns the new bookmark

 Let's make a get request back to our index: